linuxus/worker-safety/README.md

 2. Click on Create bucket.
 3. Under Name and region:

-* Bucket name: Enter a bucket name- your name-worker-safety (example: kashif-worker-safety)
+* Bucket name: Enter a bucket name- your name-worker-safety (example: lab1-worker-safety)
 * Choose US East (N. Virginia)
 * Click Next

 1. Leave default values for Configure Options screen and click Next
 2. Under Set permissions, uncheck all four checkboxes.
 NOTE: This step would allow us to make objects in your S3 bucket public.
 We are doing this to reduce few steps in the module, but you should not do that for production workloads.
 Instead it is recommended to use S3 Pre-Signed URLs to give time limited access to objects in S3.
 3. Click Next, and click Create bucket.

+- Add the proper policy in order to allow DeepLens inference Lambda to upload images to S3:
+4. Go to IAM in AWS Console at https://console.aws.amazon.com/iam
+5. Click on Roles
+6. Search for "*AWSDeepLensGreengrassGroupRole*" and click on the role
+7. Click on Attach Policies
+8. Search for "*AmazonS3FullAccess*", click on the checkbox and click on Attach Policy

 ### Create Cloud Lambda <a id="cloudlambda"></a>